tailhook/citojs/README.md

 ###### Inline Style

-To style an element, you can either use a string or an object.
+To style an element, you can either use a CSS string or an object with CSS properties.
 The object will update only changed properties while the string will simply overwrite the style attribute.
 The style property name is in both cases the same name as you would use for inline styles.

 ```javascript
 // Element with style string